basilkjose/Flight-Ticket-Fare-prediction/README.md

 *  Made features for departure hour and departure minute out of departure time.
 *  Made features for arrival hour and arrival minute out of arrival time.
 *  Calculated the total flight duration

+## Modeling
+Algorithms used
+* Extra Trees Regressor

+Metric - Since the target variable is a continuous variable, regression evaluation metric RMSE (Root Mean Squared Error) and R2 Score (Coefficient of Determination) have been use
+Test R2 Score = 0.812
+Test RMSE Score = 2015.6